+124

+125

+126

+127

+128

+129

+130 131

+132

+133

+134

+135 136

+137

+138

+139

+140

+141

+142

+143144

+145

+ADMINISTRATIVE CONFERENCE OF THE UNITED STATES

+could provide a measure of predictability in an area that remains murky.
+These actions are consistent with the principle of allowing an agency to make determinations that fit the mission and needs of the agency.

+In light of these challenges, and given the overarching goal of balancing public and private interests, the Conference recommends that agencies adopt the following policies and best practices.

+RECOMMENDATION

-129 1.
-Written policies.
-Agencies that routinely engage in information dissemination that 130 identifies individuals or private parties should adopt written policies addressing the 131 content and procedures for information dissemination.
-132 a.
-These policies should include clear internal lines of responsibility for publishing 133 information, and safeguards to ensure accuracy, if information is presented as 134 accurate by the agency.
-135 b.
-These policies should extend to social media and other forms of Internet-based 136 information dissemination.
-137 2.
-Database disclosures.
-Agencies that create and maintain online databases should adopt 138 written policies governing dissemination of information through their databases.
-Those 139 policies should include the following best practices: 140 a.
-Agencies should ensure that users are informed of the source(s), context, 141 procedures taken to ensure data quality, and any limitations on the integrity, 142 objectivity, accuracy or reliability of the information contained in the database, 143 including whether the information has been verified or authenticated by the 144 agency.
-145 b.
-Agencies should ensure that subjects identified in the database are given the 146 opportunity to post responses or request corrections or retractions, subject to 147 reasonable exceptions in the public interest.
-Commented [GDB3]: What does this mean?
-Is there a definition?
-148 3.
-Publication of policies.
-Agencies should publish online their information dissemination 149 policies.
-150 4.
-Employee training.
-Agencies should provide their employees with training on their 151 information dissemination policies.
+- 1. Written policies.
+Agencies that routinely engage in information dissemination that identifies individuals or private parties should adopt written policies addressing the content and procedures for information dissemination.

+- a.
+These policies should include clear internal lines of responsibility for publishing information, and safeguards to ensure accuracy, if information is presented as accurate by the agency.

+- b.
+These policies should extend to social media and other forms of Internet-based information dissemination.

+- 2. Database disclosures.
+Agencies that create and maintain online databases should adopt written policies governing dissemination of information through their databases.
+Those policies should include the following best practices:

+- a.
+Agencies should ensure that users are informed of the source(s), context, procedures taken to ensure data quality, and any limitations on the integrity, objectivity, accuracy or reliability of the information contained in the database, including whether the information has been verified or authenticated by the agency.

+- b.
+Agencies should ensure that subjects identified in the database are given the

+Commented [GDB4]: There is no evidence that any of this is murky.
+The fact that some agencies have exempted press releases and others have not - and that OMB indicated during draft plans that such approaches were okay seems appropriate and consistent with the principle that one size does not fit all.
+Additionally, OMB approved the agency final IQA plans that had differing approaches to press releases indicating that agencies are free to make adjustments to fit their needs.

+Commented [GB5]: